Sailing Vacation Frequently Asked Questions

 Yes, a coffee maker is on board all yachts.
 Yachts that are not equipped with a generator will have a stove-top percolator.
 Yachts with a generator will either have a stove-top percolator or a drip coffee maker.
 A filter is not required for either.

-In the BVI many yachts are equipped with WiFi or offer it for a fee.
-Throughout the BVI and USVI there are also some WiFi hot spots.
+In the BVI, many yachts are equipped with WiFi or offer it for a fee.
+Throughout the BVI and USVI, there are also some WiFi hot spots.
 During your chart briefing, the charter company will inform you of the current locations.
-Internet service is not available in most other cruising areas, but please check with our Bareboat Experts.
+Internet service is not available in most other cruising areas, but please check with our charter experts or send us an email to bareboat@visailing.com

 Yes!
 Many yachts are being equipped with an aux input to the stereo - please check the online yacht specs.
-Some newer yachts also have a smart phone charger that connects direct to the sound system.
-Once your charter is booked, your Charter Expert can give you the specific details for the yacht you reserved.
+Some newer yachts also have a smartphone charger that connects directly to the sound system.
+Once your charter is booked, your charter expert can give you the specific details for the yacht you reserved.

 Certified divers can rent scuba gear and tanks to take on board their yacht.
 Bareboats are not equipped with compressors or dive tank racks, but racks can be rented.
 Another option in the BVI is rendezvous diving whereas the dive company will pick you up from your yacht with your necessary gear.
 You would dive from their yacht, which is typically closer to the dive sites because some mooring balls are designated for dive boats only.
 For more information see Blue Water Divers on Tortola or Admiralty Diving on St. Thomas.
 Please check with our Bareboat Experts for rental companies in all other locations.